 The UW-Madison Department of Sociology and Department of Community & Environmental Sociology (hereafter the Joint Departments) have endorsed a set of Community Standards designed to promote professional development and improve climate.

-Four tenured faculty, Department administrator, Graduate program advisor.
-Two of the four tenured faculty will be appointed by the chair (with executive committee approval required for appointment).
+Four tenured faculty, Department administrators from both C & E Sociology and Sociology, and the Graduate program advisor.
+Two of the four tenured faculty will be appointed by the department chairs (with executive committee approval required for appointment).
 One of these two appointed faculty will be from C&E Sociology.
 The remaining two tenured faculty will be chosen by the committee, in consultation with the department chair, from a list of four tenured faculty nominated by the Sociology Graduate Student Association (SGSA).
 Tenured faculty will serve two-year (renewable) terms to facilitate continuity.
 In appointing the committee, the chair should make efforts to reflect the diversity of the department.
 The chairs of Sociology and C&E Sociology will work in consultation with the committee or may be members of the committee.
+The chair of the Climate Committee will be elected once per year by its members.

 - Committee member(s) receive report/complaint.